School Health Online

 Healthy Transitions is a program designed to promote mental health in young adolescents while meeting expectations from the Ontario Curriculum.
 Through interactive activities, videos and group discussions, students will learn skills and attitudes important for positive mental health and resilience, including where and how to ask for help.

 Healthy Transitions offers two sessions for grade 6 students.
-Each session includes a detailed outline and directions for facilitating the session, student worksheets and optional PowerPoint module to be used in the session.
+Each session includes a detailed outline and directions for facilitating the session, student worksheets and optional Google Slides presentation to be used in the session.

 • Session #1: Thoughts, Feelings, Actions